pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/04-export-plugin.md

 <svg src='plugin/plugin_times.png'/>

 13. Check over the generated PxL one last time and make any desired modifications.
 14. Click `Create` and you should see `my-export-script` in the "Custom Scripts" section.
 Your data should now be sent to whatever Plugin you configured.
-Happy hacking!
 <svg src='plugin/export_status.png'/>

+## Next Steps
+So you've now deployed your first OpenTelemetry script using the auto-generating export.
+You can dive deeper into PxL scripts by checking out our ["How to Write a PxL Script"](/tutorials/pxl-scripts/write-pxl-scripts/) series or by reading through the [PxL documentation](/reference/pxl/).

+You can also learn how to more deeply interact with Pixie's OpenTelemetry integration [in this tutorial](/reference/pxl/otel-export/) and through the [OTel Export documentation](/reference/pxl/otel-export/)

 ## Troubleshooting